Helium-Labs/Zorkin/README.md

 ### Account Recovery

 To simplify, account recovery in Zorkin, not previously mentioned, involves adding a recovery factor to the SessionAccount for access restoration, like if a client goes offline.
 A proposed recovery method is using [ZK-Email](https://prove.email/) to send a recovery email at account creation.
-The user then verifies access to this email, linked to the SessionAccount through elements like the DKIM email signature RSA public key and their email address as template variables.
+The user then verifies access to this email, linked to the SessionAccount through elements like the DKIM email signature RSA public key and a hash of their email address as template variables.

 ### Proof Generation Deferral

 Proof generation by a remote prover, which can be resource-intensive, is postponed until required for signing to optimize costs and loading times.
-This enhances user experience, as many dApp users, like those browsing an NFT marketplace, don't immediately transact.
+This enhances user experience, as many dApp users, like those browsing an NFT marketplace, don't necessarily transact.
 Once generated, a proof needs only a single verification for session establishment (i.e., rekeying), allowing subsequent spending without further proof production or verification until expiration, thereby reducing authentication fees and prover server costs.

 ## Differentiation & Improvements to Existing Work